XiangCHEN-dvi/XiangCHEN-dvi/README.md

     - Specifically designed optimization techniques.
 - Applications in CEM / TCAD / mesh generation and adaptation / dynamic systems.

-A literature survey on AI4PDE in Chinese is maintained [here](https://zhuanlan.zhihu.com/p/522145614).
+A literature survey on AI4PDE in Chinese is maintained [at zhihu.com](https://zhuanlan.zhihu.com/p/522145614).

+A literature survey on Physics-Embedded Machine Learning in Chinese is maintained [at zhihu.com](https://zhuanlan.zhihu.com/p/574970271).

 Check my [Google Scholar Homepage](https://scholar.google.com/citations?user=2cj3OTIAAAAJ&hl=zh-CN) for our work: